 You certainly can’t beat it if you want to earn and save a large percentage of your salary.

-Even if you save nothing and instead enjoy the most, that still is worthy.
+Even if you save nothing and instead enjoy the most, that still is worth it.
 Isn’t it?

 You will learn Korean through immersion

 There are many benefits of studying Korean.
-Your job enables you to learn and improve the Korean language in an authentic manner.
+Your job enables you to learn and improve the Korean language authentically.

 You can live in Korea without speaking Korean.
-However, your experience would not be the same if you know the local language.
+However, your experience will be different if you know the local language.

 This makes your stay more comfortable and assists you with more genuine interaction.

-There is a well-established consensus among linguists that total immersion is the best approach to study any foreign language.
+A well-established consensus among linguists is that total immersion is the best approach to studying any foreign language.

-This is how everyone gains their mother tongue by spaced repetition technique, loci method, and mimicking all the time.
+This is how everyone gains their mother tongue: through spaced repetition, the loci method, and constant mimicking.

-And a teaching position in Korea encourages you to achieve that with no additional cost and effort.
-You will have ample time practicing with native speakers in natural settings.
+And a teaching position in Korea encourages you to achieve that without additional cost and effort.
+You will have ample time to practice with native speakers in natural settings.

-When you’re there, you can also take one of the Korean language tests like the TOPIK test or KLAT to gain recognized certifications that confirm your Korean ability.
+When you’re there, you can also take Korean language tests, such as the TOPIK test or KLAT, to gain recognized certifications that confirm your Korean ability.

 The frequency and the number of testing centers are many times more in Korea than in any other country.